exonum/exonum-doc/src/advanced/other-services.md

 - Check execution status of a [service hook](../architecture/services.md#hooks)
 - Submit signed transactions into the blockchain

+Detailed description of the HTTP endpoints is available in the [crate docs of the service][explorer-docs].

 WebSocket API provided by the service allows to:

 - Submit signed transactions into the blockchain